mjkoster/ODM-Examples/sdf.md

 The odmEvent keyword denotes zero or more Event definitions.

-Events are used to model asynchronous occurences that may be communicated proactively.
-Events have data elements which are communicated upon the occurence of the event.
+Events are used to model asynchronous occurrences that may be communicated proactively.
+Events have data elements which are communicated upon the occurrence of the event.

 - Qualities of odmEvent